chaoxzhang/LongTermPAM/README.md

 # LongTermPAM

 The LongTermPAM package provides a means to automatically identify and filter spurious observations in F', Fm' and quantum yield of photosystem II (Y(II) or ΦP) caused by such as snow and condensation in long-term Monitoring PAM measurements, and calculate different chlorophyll fluorescence (ChlF) parameters.
-Detailed instruction of this package can be found in Zhang et al., (2025, in submission).
+Detailed instruction of this package can be found in XX.

 ## Install LongTermPAM R package using:

-`{remotes::install_github("chaoxzhang/LongTermPAM", build_vignettes = TRUE)}`
+`{remotes::install_github("Anonymous/LongTermPAM", build_vignettes = TRUE)}`

 ## The workflow consists of three steps: